5-Year-Old Soccer Drills

 Two-Ball Game

 Help your 5-year-olds grasp the importance of mobility with the Two-Ball Game, also suggested by Snow.
-Set up a grid measuring 8 by 10 yards and assign the players to two teams of three each.
+Set up a grid measuring 8 by 10 yards and assign your players to two teams of three each.
 One team starts with both balls and must retain possession of the balls by passing and dribbling for one minute to gain a point.
 The other team tries to defend and steal the ball from the team in possession.
 After one minute, give the balls to the other team.